Ged Carroll

 While Silicon Valley provided a greater egalitarian opportunity for the corporate man who worked there, women are seldom mentioned.

 While much is said about the egalitarian nature of David Packard, William Hewlett and Bob Noyce, they still had the social conservatism of Leave It To Beaver.
 Malone eulogised Hewlett and Packard in his later award winning business history Bill and Dave.
 The Big Score portrays them with a clearer eye.
 But Bill and Dave came out later on when Silicon Valley was starting to lose its moral compass.
-H-P under Carly Fiorina had ruptured the H-P way and was an indicator of what was to come.
+H-P under Carly Fiorina had ruptured the H-P way and was an indicator of what was to come – so Malone recast them as mythical heroes.

 Silicon Valley soap opera